 Another safety feature is the optional lighting system which can be integrated into the new handdrive boom.
 Some moving parts and the optional lighting system are covered by temperature- and weather-resistant ABS plastic.
 These add to the clean look of the cockpit which offers enough space to mount useful accessories like a speedometer, smartphone, or bell.

 Hands-On-Cycle is compatible with a variety of drivetrains: Riders can choose between a Neodrives Z20 e-drive system (pedal-assist up to 25 km/h) with the display mounted to the cockpit, a 24-speed TripleShift (integrated gear hub / derailleur combination), or a Rohloff Speedhub with 14 gears.
-In addition, they can either decide for hydraulic or mechanic disk brakes from Shimano, Magura and Avid.
+In addition, they can also decide for different hydraulic or mechanic disk brakes from Shimano.

 Versatility through customization

 Hands-On-Cycle offers a variety of ways to allow for a perfect fit with the rider.
-One can adjust the front boom to accommodate for small persons, adjust the footrests to fit individual needs, shorten the crank arms within a range of 12 cm, and the handdrive boom can be adjusted in height.
-The handdrive boom can also be fully released to the front after opening a quick release to allow for more space when getting on and off the trike.
+One can adjust the front boom to accommodate for small persons, adjust the footrests to fit individual needs, shorten the crank arms within a range of 10 cm, and the handdrive boom can be adjusted in height.
+The handdrive boom can also be upturned to the front after opening a quick release to allow for more space when getting on and off the trike.
 These Hands-On-Cycle specific features are supplemented by HP Velotechnik’s interchangeable seat system: ErgoMesh Premium and ErgoMesh in either standard or XL size are availale for this setup.

 HP Velotechnik worked together with wheelchair athletes and Darmstadt College for the development of Hands-On-Cycle.
 Daniel Pulvermüller, CEO and Head of R&D at HP Velotechnik, is extremely pleased about the result of these cooperations: „We are always in active exchange with regional universities.
 Hands-On-Cycle is by far the most extraordinary project in HP Velotechnik’s almost 30-year history.
 Combining innovative ideas from athletes, universities, and our long-term know-how in building the best trikes on the market allowed us to make Hands-On-Cycle ready for the market in no-time.“

-Hands-On-Cycle will be available as an option for selected HP Velotechnik trikes with a suggested retail price of 2,490 Euro ($2,490) starting spring 2022.
-Its color will be Blue shade grey matt.
+Hands-On-Cycle is available as an option for selected HP Velotechnik trikes with a suggested retail price of 2,490 Euro ($2,890).
+Its color is Blue shade grey matt.
 On request, Hands-On-Cycle can also be equipped with the WingBling trike turn indicators developed by HP Velotechnik, but only in combination with electric motor.